Point Mutation Cell Line

 Service Details

-Cell Type Various cell types including tumor cells, epithelial cells, and stem cells.
+Cell Types Various cell types including tumor cells and stem cells, etc.

 EDITGENE's newly developed Bingo™ platform is an advanced version of the Prime Editing (PE) system, the most efficient and safest tool for precise gene point mutation.
 This platform provides tailored services for generating highly accurate and efficient gene point mutation cell lines.
 Leveraging over a decade of expertise in gene editing, EDITGENE has refined its methods through thousands of gene editing CRO projects, achieving success rates that significantly exceed those of traditional gene editing systems.